Part 4 — The Copper Cloth

 I smiled, and he smiled back, sweeping a bit of hair from his eyes with his apple hand.
 I was pretty sure I didn’t like him, but maybe he could change my mind.

-At that point, Fi spotted our fraternizing, and she definitely didn’t like it.
+At that point, Fi spotted our fraternizing, and she did not like it.
 She’d been walking ahead staring up at the sky, maybe trying to will an owl down for a message?
 But when she saw Greg, she backtracked towards us.

 Greg smiled again, this time more cautious.
-“I was just telling your friend here—”
+“I was just telling your friend—”

 “Don’t care.
 You offered me up to get shot,” Fi snipped, and Greg raised his hands.

 “So I did,” he admitted.
 “A moment of weakness.
-But I also thought you were with ‘em, so—”
+But I also thought you were one of them, so—”

 “So, what?
 We’re friends now?”
 Fi hissed, lowering her voice.
 “Not being with them doesn’t make us with you.”
 She pulled on my arm, moving us away.
 “Come on.”